mcab1985/llm_investigation/README.md

 Install requirements using `requirements.txt`

 After that finetuing can be done.
 After that the app can be excecuted in the same way as it is done within the docker container (see above)

+## Concept to host llms

+A description which infrastructure is need to host llm applications and deploy docker images is described [here](./Concept_Hosting/Concept.md)